-2020 NORTHWEST LOAN FUND (NLF) COMMITTEE
+2021 NORTHWEST LOAN FUND (NLF) COMMITTEE

 The purpose of the Northwest Loan Fund Committee is to oversee the Northwest Loan Fund at a policy level.
 Specific loans, including confidential client information are reviewed and approved by the NLF Committee.
+Additional information regarding the NLF Committee is available upon request.